ShafqatRiham/CalTrack/README.md

 PORT=3000
 3. Replace your_actual_mysql_password with the password you set when creating your MySQL connection.
 If you did not set a password, leave it empty (DB_PASSWORD=)
 4. Open the command terminal in VS Code
 5. In it, install the dependencies by typing "npm install" but make sure your terminal is inside the CalTrack_API folder before running.
-(You can go to the project folder in file explorer, copy the path, and paste "cd {path}" in the command terminal)
+(You can go to the project folder in File Explorer, copy the path, and paste "cd {path}" in the command terminal)
 6. You can start the server by typing "node src/app.js"

 Running the mobile app in Android Studio